emacsway/emacsway/en/service-layer.rst

 Statefull Services
 ------------------

-Классы UseCases/Interactors [#fncarch]_ являются Statefull разновидностью паттерна Команда (Command), и, в определенной мере, могут рассматриваться как Statefull Сервис.
+The UseCases/Interactors [#fncarch]_ classes are a variation of the Command pattern, and can be considered as a Statefull Service.

 Eric Evans has a similar idea: